WoosongKang/WoosongKang.github.io/_pages/about.md

 I am currently a researcher at the Korea Institute of Machinery & Materials (KIMM).
 In a few weeks, I will become the CEO of ROBOCON, a company providing algorithm solutions.

-As a robotics engineer, I have worked on various robots, from actuators to the design and control of robots, and I have developed algorithms for their operation.
-My main interest has always been in robust control of walking robots and implementing various tasks for them, such as jumping and running.
+As a robotics engineer, I envision a society where humans and robots coexist harmoniously.
+My goal is to create robots that can adapt to the complex environments humans have built and enhance the quality of human life.
+My specific interest has always been in robust control of walking robots and implementing various tasks for them, such as jumping and running.
+To achieve this, I have worked on various robots, from actuators to the design and control of robots, and I have developed algorithms for their operation.

 Previously, I pursued a Master's degree in Professor Sehoon Oh's lab at DGIST (Daegu Gyeongbuk Institute of Science and Technology), where I conducted research on the walking of quadrupedal robots.
 I completed my Bachelor's degree at DGIST and graduated a science high school.